Ollitak/Equitor/README.md

 Have a look at the fully functional application here: https://equitor.herokuapp.com/

 When a user starts the application, he or she enters the homepage.
-On the top of the page, the user can find a navigation bar that gives the user option to move to Feed page, Log in page or Create Account page.
+On the top of the page is navigation bar, which user can use to navigate to three different pages: Feed page, Log in page or Create Account page.

 As the name suggets, Feed page presents the list of feed items; when a new analysis on any stock is published, it will appear in the Feed.
 Initially, Feed is ordered so that the most recent is presented on the top.
 However, user has an option to click "Apply filters", which enables filtering based on, for example, company name or rating.
 Each feed item displays general information about the analysis: user who posted it, the company name that the analysis is about, how many hours/days ago it was posted, how many stars (rating) is has received and what keywords the publisher has selected for the analysis.
 Lastly, each feed item also has a button that routes the user to a page for detailed information about the analysis.